Caring for Kids & Parents: A Sandwich Generation Survival Guide

 While you’re juggling the present, don’t forget to plan for the future.
 Have those tough conversations with your parents about their wishes and finances.
 Start saving for your kids’ college (and your own retirement) if you can.
 It might seem overwhelming now, but future you will thank you.

 Consider meeting with a financial advisor who specializes in multigenerational planning.
-Specialists like that can offer valuable insights and strategies.
+Specialists like that can offer valuable insights and strategies and help you manage all the details.

 Nurture Your Relationship